MESSAGE OF THE EDITOR-IN-CHIEF

 Dear readers, authors, reviewers, the editorial board members,

-The Siberian Journal of Forest Science has been published for three years already, and I think it is reasonable to discuss some results.
-From 2014 to 2016, in eighteen issues of the Siberian Journal of Forest Science, 184 research articles were published.
-The geographic representation of articles is broad: more than 400 researchers from 15 countries, 60 cities, and 108 institutions and organizations have submitted articles to the journal.
+The Siberian Journal of Forest Science has been published nine years already.
+From 2014 to 2023, in 54 issues of the Siberian Journal of Forest Science, more than 650 research articles were published.
+The geographic representation of articles is broad: more than 700 researchers from 27 countries, 70 cities, and 130 institutions and organizations have submitted articles to the journal.
 Leading research institutes of the Russian Academy of Sciences and its regional branches – the Siberian Branch, the Ural Branch, the Far Eastern Branch and research centres, research institutes of foreign academies, Russian and foreign universities, state natural reserves and centres of forest protection have supported their researchers to publish articles in Siberian Journal of Forest Science.
 Journal articles have created reader interest, and the journal is gaining popularity in different regions of Russia and internationally.
-Our authors have been from Abkhazia, Austria and Azerbaijan, Belarus, and Bulgaria, Cameroon, China, and Finland, Hungary, India, and Israel, Italy, Japan, and Germany, Kazakhstan, and Kyrgyz Republic, Mongolia, Nepal, and Nigeria, Turkey, Serbia, Spain, and Sweden, South Korea, UK, Ukraine, and USA.
-Researchers from Abakan, Arkhangelsk, Barnaul, Blagoveshchensk, and Bryansk, Donetsk, Chita, Irkutsk, and Kazan, Kemerovo, Khabarovsk, Kostroma, and Krasnoyarsk, Moscow, and Petrozavodsk, Saint-Petersburg, and Tyumen, Ufa, Ussuriysk, Vladivostok, and Volgograd, Yakutsk, Yoshkar-Ola, and Yuzhno-Sakhalinsk, and dozens of other Russian cities share with the journal readers their research findings, discoveries and observations in forest science and silviculture, forest genetics, soil science, pyrology and microbiology, physiology, biochemistry of forest plants, phytopathology, biospheric functions of forests and their changes under anthropogenic impact and climatic processes, forest reclamation and amelioration.
+Our authors have been from Abkhazia, Austria, and Azerbaijan, Belarus, and Bulgaria, Cameroon, China, and Finland, Hungary, India, and Israel, Italy, Japan, and Germany, Kazakhstan, and Kyrgyz Republic, Mongolia, Nepal, and Nigeria, Turkey, Serbia, Spain, and Sweden, South Korea, UK, Ukraine, and USA.
+Researchers from Abakan, Arkhangelsk, Barnaul, Blagoveshchensk, and Bryansk, Donetsk, Chita, Irkutsk, and Kazan, Kemerovo, Khabarovsk, Kostroma, and Krasnoyarsk, Moscow, Novokuznetsk, Novosibirsk, Perm and Petrozavodsk, Saint-Petersburg, and Tyumen, Ufa, Ussuriysk, Vladivostok, and Volgograd, Yakutsk, Yoshkar-Ola, and Yuzhno-Sakhalinsk, and dozens of other Russian cities share with the journal readers their research findings, discoveries and observations in forest science and silviculture, forest genetics, soil science, pyrology and microbiology, physiology, biochemistry of forest plants, phytopathology, biospheric functions of forests and their changes under anthropogenic impact and climatic processes, forest reclamation and amelioration.

 Besides classical forest science and forestry studies, articles reflecting the most significant reform processes and innovative development of the forest sector in Russia and abroad have been published, as well as overviews and discussion papers on various issues of forestry and forest management.
 Thanks to careful selection, plagiarism inspection, blind reviewing and professional editing the quality of publications have increased as well as the quality of citations.